HussainTaj-W/solfegepractice.com/content/100_beginner-terms.md/01_introduction.md

 {{< youtube SRnkKWDAShM >}}

-> Do-Re-Mi is the most common syllables set used in the world.
-However, you will find different cultures and institutions using different symbols.
-For example, you may come across "1, 2, 3, 4, 5, 6, 7, 1" or "Sa, Ray, Ga, Ma, Pa, Da Ni, Sa".
-In our guides, we will use Do-Re-Mi but you may choose whichever you prefer.

 > Our app allows you to customize your experience.
 You can select the key, scale, and syllables of your choice.
-You can learn more about the app in our ["Using the App"]({{< relref "using-the-app" >}}) lesson.
+You can learn more about the app in our ["Using the App"]({{< relref "04_using-the-app" >}}) lesson.

 ## Movable Do vs Fixed Do